hedleyproctor/hibernate-mapping-and-query-examples/readme.md

  * Using the "between" keyword
  * Converting join queries to correlated sub-queries
  * When flushing occurs
+ * Using eager fetch
+ * Using sum in a criteria query

 The project is built using Maven, and sets up an HSQLDB to run.
 Hence, if you have maven installed, to run the examples just type: